Villa Le Cercle

 Le Cercle is characteristic of Napoleon III architecture with :

-- A flat roof terrace,
+- A flat-roofed terrace,

 - Large bay windows interspersed with colonnades